Borod4r/unity3d-rainbow-folders/README.md

 ## Community

-We have create a special folder `Community Icons` for other users to be able to add their icons!
+We have created a special folder `Community Icons` for other users to be able to add their icons!
 Please fork the repo and submit the pull request after adding your icons to `Community Icons/User_{your_user_name_here}/`